Erith Urban District Council Tramways

 Erith Urban District Council Tramways operated a passenger tramway service in Erith between 1905 and 1933.

 History

 Erith Urban District Council launched this tramway system to connect with the London County Council network at Plumstead.

-The service was brought into being by the passing of the Erith Tramways and Improvements Act 1903, which authorised the construction of 6 mi of track.
+The service was brought into being by the passing of the Erith Tramways and Improvement Act 1903 (3 Edw.
+7. c. ccl), which authorised the construction of 6 mi of track.
 Construction began in 1904 and on 26 August 1905 trams began running along a 4+3/4 mi route with tramcars purchased from Brush Electrical Engineering Company.

 Routes

 The main route ran from Abbey Wood to Belvedere and Erith, where it split into two short branches – one along Bexley Road (now the A220 road) to Northumberland Heath and the other to North End via the Crayford Road (now the A206 road).
 There was a connection to the Bexley system at Northumberland Heath, but there was no connection to the London system until after the creation of the London Passenger Transport Board in 1933.